Links on SoundGuys may earn us a commission. Learn more.

 In 1984, Reagan was still president, and Michael Jackson was on top of the world after releasing Thriller.
 At the same time, Koss released the original Porta Pro headphones.
 It seems like everything these days is a remake or an unwanted sequel, but every once in a while something gets remade in a way that does the original justice.
 That’s what Koss aimed to do with the new limited edition Porta Pros.
-Are these retro headphones to see if they’re worth picking up?
+We spent two weeks with these retro headphones to see if they’re worth picking up.

 Editor’s note: this Koss Porta Pro Limited Edition review was updated on May 3, 2022, to include in-line FAQs, update the format, add an FAQ section, and expand the list of buying options.

 What’s it like to use the Koss Porta Pro?

 If you were a fan of the original Porta Pro build, you won’t be disappointed with the Limited Edition variant.
 This is the exact same headset, save for a newfangled inline mic and remote module.
 In mid-2016 Koss held a worldwide vote for which new color options should be introduced and the winners were Black Gold and Rhythm Beige.
 Either way you go, the design is still clearly straight out of the ‘80s which is both a good and bad thing.
 It really depends on your preferences.

 Two thin pieces of metal make up the headband, and it’s easy to adjust from the small plastic sliders on either end of the band.
 Be careful: if you adjust them while they’re on your head, you might lose a few hairs.
 The pressure-relieving foam remains located right above either ear cup and you can adjust the tension level from the slider.
 These headphones feature an on-ear design, so it might take a few tries to find the right amount of tension for your noggin.